 Customer Review Period - understanding your property value

-The City issues property assessment notices each year in early January, which begins a 67-day Customer Review Period.
+The City issues property assessment notices each year in early January, which begins a Customer Review Period.
 This year’s Customer Review Period runs from January 14 – March 23, 2021.
 During this time, we encourage you to review your assessment details and contact Assessment if you have any questions or comments.
 We are committed to providing reliable information and service that you can count on.

 *If you received an Amended Assessment Notice, a Supplementary Assessment Notice, or an Amended Supplementary Assessment Notice, then your date range will be different.
-You will still have a 67-day CRP, but it will based on the date of your notice.
+You will still have a Customer Review Period, but it will be based on the date of your notice.
 Your Customer Review Period and final date to file a complaint is outlined on your assessment notice.

 Check the accuracy of your property details and search for comparable properties and sales in your area to ensure your assessment is fair and equitable.
 It is important to confirm your property details are correct.
 Here’s how:

 - Link your property and account using your roll number and access code.

 - If this is your first time logging into Assessment Search, you will need to register for a City myID account.